 c.
 What kinds of energy conservation features are included in the plans of this proposal?
-List other proposed measures to reduce or control energy impacts, if any: The project will meet the 2015 Washington State Energy Code (WSEC) Other 2018 IRC
+List other proposed measures to reduce or control energy impacts, if any:

+Subject to 2015 Washington State Energy Code (WSEC).
+Other 2018 IRC

 The project will meet the 2015 Washington State Energy Code (WSEC).
 Other conservation features, such as LED lighting and low-flow plumbing fixtures, will be determined upon development.